-- A. Obtain an Affidavit of Forgery/Alteration.
-Obtain an affidavit or declaration of the forgery or alteration from the claimant.
-Do not acknowledge any wrongdoing by the bank, especially since there may be circumstances unknown to it that would limit or eliminate its liability. - Ensure that the form is completed in detail.
+A. forger bank, in an Affidavit of Forgery/Alteration.
+Obtain an affidavit or declaration of the ry or alteration from the claimant.
+Do not acknowledge any wrongdoing by the especially since there may be circumstances unknown to it that would limit or nate its liability.
+Ensure that the form is completed in detail .
 Attach additional pages, if necessary.
-If several checks are involved, obtain a written statement from the customer and make a reference to it in the form(s) (e.g., "See \\/\/\ Statement of \\\\\"). - □ If the customer completes the affidavit at the bank, attach copies (front and back) of the forged checks to the customer's affidavit(s). - □ If the claim is made on behalf of an organization, make sure that the person signing the claim is an authorized signer on the account or is otherwise authorized to act on its behalf. - □ If the claimant uses a form other than the bank's form, ensure that it provides the information the bank will need to make a decision (e.g., when the fraud began and was discovered, whether the claimant derived any benefit from the check, and the identity of any suspect).
+If several checks are involved, obtain a written statement from the customer and make a reference to it in the form(s) (e.g., "See// Statement of").
+If the customer completes the affidavit at the bank, attach copies (front and back) of the forged checks to the customer's affidavit(s).
+If the claim is made on behalf of an organization, make sure that the person signing the claim is an authorized signer on the account or is otherwise authorized to act on its behalf.
+If the claimant uses a form other than the bank's form, ensure that it provides the information the bank will need to make a decision (e.g., when the fraud began and was discovered, whether the claimant derived any benefit from the check, and the identity of any suspect).